January 29, 2021

 Good Morning,

-Markets stronger this morning with corn up 3 and soybeans up 15.
+Markets are firm this morning with corn up 15, soybeans up 27 and wheat up 14.

 Have a Safe Day!